 This course is a continuation of ITAL 471.
 This course is designed to provide options for interdisciplinary work.
 It introduces students to different aspects of contemporary Italy.
 Students will look at the changes happening in society and culture.
 Overall, this course has a thematic approach, offering a portrait of Italy through a discussion of economy, work, food, literature, art, theater, history, geography and famous intellectual figures.
-The course instigates intellectual curiosity, and invites the students to analyze particular aspects of the language and different textual genres, focusing on a variety of language registers, idiomatic expressions, and
+The course instigates intellectual curiosity, and invites the students to analyze particular aspects of the language and different textual genres, focusing on a variety of language registers, idiomatic expressions, and cultural variations.

-Group 1 course cultural variations.
 We will focus also on developing communicative skills of argumentation and negotiation.

-Courses in Japanese JAPN 151.
-Elementary Japanese I Group 1 course Introduction to the Japanese language with emphasis on development of proficiency in speaking, listening, reading, and writing.
+Courses in Japanese

+JAPN 151.
+Elementary Japanese I

+Introduction to the Japanese language with emphasis on development of proficiency in speaking, listening, reading, and writing.
 JAPN 151 is open only to beginners in Japanese or those with two years or less of high school Japanese.

 JAPN 152.
-Elementary Japanese II Language Group 1 course A continuation of the study of JAPN 15 Japanese I or who are placed into this le qualifying score on the placement test. - • • JAPN 251.
-Intermediate Japanese I Language Group 1 course Further study of Japanese language and writing.
-Prerequisite: JAPN 152 or qual and JAPN 252.
-Intermediate Japanese II Language Group 1 course A continuation of JAPN 251.
-Prerequisi te: JAPN 251 or qualifying g score on ti he placement test.
+Elementary Japanese II Language

+A continuation of the study of JAPN 151.
+Open to students who have successfully completed Japanese I or who are placed into this level by test results.
+Prerequisite: JAPN 151 or qualifying score on the placement test.

+JAPN 251.
+Intermediate Japanese I Language

+Further study of Japanese language and practice in speaking, listening, reading and writing.
+Prerequisite: JAPN 152 or qualifying score on the placement test.

+JAPN 252.
+Intermediate Japanese II Language

+A continuation of JAPN 251.
+Prerequisite: JAPN 251 or qualifying score on the placement test.

 JAPN 351.
-Advanced Japanese I Language Group 1 course Readings and discussion of advanced Ja in writing compositions.
-Prerequisite: Ja JAPN 352.
-Advanced Japanese II Language Group 1 course Further study of the Japanese language. placement test.
-Prerequisite: JAPN 252 or qualifying score on the JAPN 451.
-Advanced Readings and Projects in Japanese Group 1/2-1 course Open to advanced students in Japanese.
-May be repeated for credi t.
-Courses in Portuguese PORT 181.
-Elementary Portuguese I Group 1 course Introduction to Brazilian Portuguese wit h emphasis on developmen 1 listening, reading and writing.
+Advanced Japanese I

+Readings and discussion of advanced Japanese materials.
+Exercise in speaking the language and in writing compositions.
+Prerequisite: JAPN 252 or qualifying score on the placement test.

+JAPN 352.
+Advanced Japanese II

+Further study of the Japanese language.
+Prerequisite: JAPN 252 or qualifying score on the placement test.

+JAPN 451.
+Advanced Readings and

+Projects in Japanese

+Open to advanced students in Japanese.
+May be repeated for credit.

+Courses in Portuguese

+PORT 181.
+Elementary Portuguese I

+Introduction to Brazilian Portuguese with emphasis on development of proficiency in speaking, listening, reading and writing.

 PORT 182.
+Elementary Portuguese

-Elementary Portuguese II Language Group 1 course A continuation of PORT 181.
-Prerequis site: PORT 181.
+A continuation of PORT 181.
+Prerequisite: PORT 181.

 PORT 190.
-Intensive Elementary Portuguese Group 1 course Intensive Portuguese is an intensive review of elementary Portuguese which assumes prior knowledge and some experience with Portuguese and/or Spanish.
+Intensive Elementary Portuguese

+Intensive Portuguese is an intensive review of elementary Portuguese which assumes prior knowledge and some experience with Portuguese and/or Spanish.
 The course uses a variety of language teaching approaches to help students achieve proficiency in all four basic language skills: listening, speaking, reading and writing.
 At the same time students will become familiar with some of the most important cultural currents of Brazil.
-Not open to students with credit for PORT 181 and/or PORT 182 .
+Not open to students with credit for PORT 181 and/or PORT 182.

 PORT 280.
-Readings and Projects in Portuguese Language Group 1/2-1 course Open to advanced students in Portugues credit with different topics.
-May count to - ay repeat for Courses in Russian RUS 121.
-Elementary Russian I Group 1 course Introduction to the Russian language will listening, reading and writing.
-Includes open only to beginners in Russian or the work with CD's and video supplements s.
-RUS 121 is RUS 122.
-Elementary Russian II Language Group 1 course A continuation of RUS 121.
-Prerequisit e: RUS 121 or qualifying s core on the placement test.
+Readings and Projects in Language Portuguese

+Open to advanced students in Portuguese with permission of chair.
+Student may repeat for credit with different topics.

+Courses in Russian

+RUS 121.
+Elementary Russian I

+Introduction to the Russian language with emphasis on development of proficiency in speaking, listening, reading and writing.
+Includes work with CD's and video supplements.
+RUS 121 is open only to beginners in Russian or those with two years or less of high school Russian.

+RUS 122.
+Elementary Russian II

+A continuation of RUS 121.
+Prerequisite: RUS 121 or qualifying score on the placement test.

 RUS 221.
-Intermediate Russian I Language Group 1 course Continued development of proficiency i formation, grammar and speaking.
-Inclu supplements.
-Prerequisite for RUS 221: ides work with CD's and vi deo RUS 222.
-Intermediate Russian II A continuation of RUS 221.
-Language Group 1 course RUS 224.
-Reading Russian Group 1 course
+Intermediate Russian I

+Continued development of proficiency in Russian with focus on key points in style, word formation, grammar and speaking.
+Includes work with CD's and video supplements.
+Prerequisite for RUS 221: RUS 122 or qualifying score on the placement test.

+RUS 222.
+Intermediate Russian II

+A continuation of RUS 221.

+RUS 224.
+Reading Russian